AGPLCZ/android_income_sms_gateway_webhook/README.md

 # Incoming SMS to URL forwarder
 Upload SMS messages to your database, and view the messages on the web page.

+> [!IMPORTANT]
+> Version 2.2.4  new -> "fromName": "%fromName%",
+> Version 2.2.3 -> apk from fdroid is not compatible with PHP files

 ## How to use APP SMS PHP - config.php
 Set the config